 The PPO algorithm was first introduced in the seminal work by \cite{schulman2017proximal}, which provided theoretical justification for using PPO to solve MDP problems with bounded cost functions and discounted cost objectives. \cite{dai2022queueing} extend these theoretical guarantees to MDP problems with unbounded cost functions and long-run average cost objectives.
 Since then, numerous studies have successfully applied PPO to domains such as inventory management \citep{perez2021algorithmic} and transshipment \citep{vanvuchelen2024cluster}.
 However, our inpatient overflow MDP problem presents unique challenges that make the direct application of PPO algorithms difficult, specifically due to the large action space and the time-varying, periodic long-run average setting.

-In conventional PPO algorithms, the policy space is directly parameterized by an NN, with the output size corresponding to the number of possible actions -- typically small in other applications (e.g., \cite{schulman2017proximal} and \cite{dai2022queueing} focus on smaller action spaces).
-However, in our problem, the action space is significantly larger, making it computationally prohibitive to train the policy network using traditional parameterization methods.
-To our knowledge, there are no established examples in the literature where PPO has been successfully applied to such large action spaces, except for \cite{feng2021scalable}, which showcase an effective use of action decomposition in ride-hailing applications.
-However, their setting is finite-horizon, whereas the framework we develop in this paper tackles the more complex infinite-horizon problem.
-Additionally, to account for the periodic nature of our infinite-horizon MDP, we introduce a novel partially-shared network structure that outputs actions at different epochs throughout the day.
-This design is conceptually related to specialized architectures in federated learning \citep{arivazhagan2019federated, kulkarni2020survey}, which address statistical heterogeneity, a different problem from ours.
+In conventional PPO algorithms, the policy space is directly parameterized by a Neural Network (NN), with the output size corresponding to the number of possible actions, typically a small number (e.g., \cite{schulman2017proximal, dai2022queueing}).
+However, in our problem, the action space is significantly larger, making it computationally prohibitive to train the policy network using traditional parameterization methods. \citet{feng2021scalable} demonstrates the effectiveness of combining action decomposition with PPO for ride-hailing, but only in a finite-horizon setting.
+While PPO has been successfully applied to infinite-horizon MDPs \citep{dai2022queueing}, to our knowledge, there are no established examples of its application to problems combining both large action spaces and infinite-horizon objectives.
+Our work addresses both challenges simultaneously, handling large action spaces in a time-varying, infinite-horizon environment.
+The study of atomic-action-based PPO is actively growing.
+While this paper was under review, concurrent work by \cite{Huo2025Thesis} and \cite{dai2025atomic} have demonstrated the effectiveness of this framework in data switch scheduling, and in battery charging and electric vehicle scheduling for robo-taxi systems, respectively; the latter introduced the term \emph{Atomic-PPO}.
+Motivated by the empirical success, \cite{dai2025optimal} further provides a theoretical justification for atomic action decomposition.